jarekbird/CodeTestBuddy/README.md

 I had begun PART IV by the time 4 hours had passed, but I hadn't completed it.
 I kept going as I wanted to see if I could finish.

-For Part IV, this is the knapsack problem.
+Part IV is the the knapsack problem.

 I made a few assumptions.
 I assumed that one stuffed animal was required for a succesful build.
-In other words, you wouldn't purchase accessories unless you had already decided on a stuffed animal.
+In other words, you wouldn't purchase accessories unless you had already decided on at least one stuffed animal.
 I also restricted accessories to only accesories that were compatible with any stuffed animals that were being purchased.

 It was running super slow so I started by adding memoization to the recursion so that it won't check the same tree twice.

+I completed the entire project at 5/30/2019 4 PM.
+Adding the memoization took a while.

 It's still running slow.
 I think the next thing i would want to do if I wwere to continue this further is put memoization at the database call level or perhaps somewhere else.

-I completed the entire project at 5/30/2019 4 PM.
-Adding the memoization took a while.
+Also it might be possible to find some early stopping criteria.
+Not sure.

 This was an interesting problem!
 Thanks for the opportunity!